GiteonCaulfied/ProgrammerPlus/Report.md

      * If a user click one of his friend, then the chat interface will pop out.
 In this case, we need to directly find the friend according to his location in the name list.
 ArrayList is very useful because it supports O(1) random access, faster than LinkList.

-*[What data structures did your team utilise?
-Where and why?]*

 **Design Patterns**

-*[What design patterns did your team utilise?
-Where and why?]*

-I used the following Design Patterns in my project:

 1. State